 Naltrexone is a prescription pharmaceutical used in the treatment of opiate and alcohol dependence.
 The drug is sold under the brand names such as ReVita, Vivitrol, and others.
-Created to help opiate addicts stay clean from street drugs in the 1960s, Naltrexone has been talked about more of late for the increases in prescriptions being written to treat alcohol abuse.
+Created to help opiate addicts stay clean from street drugs in the 1960s, Naltrexone has been talked about more late for the increases in prescriptions being written to treat alcohol abuse.
 Since 1995 the drug has been approved for circulation for the maintenance of abstinence from alcohol.

 Is Naltrexone Truly Effective Against Alcoholism?

-However, there have been some questions about how it interacts with the body and how it’s different from other drugs that are designed to keep you from drinking.
-The following article is a resource for you and for any questions you might have about Naltrexone and other drugs used for abstinence maintenance.
+However, there have been some questions about how it interacts with the body and how it’s different from other drugs designed to keep you from drinking.
+The following article is a resource for you and any questions you might have about Naltrexone and other drugs used for abstinence maintenance.

 How Does Naltrexone Work in Alcoholism?